June 22, 2022

 To celebrate the natural world, we have so many resources on 2Paint that can be used.
-Can you draw a leave changed by Autumn?
-And now that it is Winter, why not paint a typical Winter scene where you are and tell us all about what you would expect to see.
-There could be some surprising results across Australia.
-Or you could even paint yourself your very own AFL shirt so this season's games?.
+Can you draw a flower that has freshly bloomed?
+And now that Summer is well and truly on its way, why not paint a typical Summer scene and tell us all about what you would expect to see.
+Or you could even paint yourself a riverbank scene and the reflection that you would see.

 To explore the theme of connecting across generations why not try our Self Portrait 2Paint a Picture resource?
 You can use this to not only paint what you look like but what other members of your family look like.
 You can also paint a picture of your family including how many people there are and who they are!